jacquelineIO/csv_utf8_parser/README.md

 However, the issue I ran into was in trying to read the broken UTF-8 CSV file from `stdin`.
 I've taken some notes on to how to resolve this issue, but was not able to complete this in the allotted 4 hours.

+I also have one question as I'm re-reading the problem.
+The `FooDuration` and `BarDuration` columns are times (assumed to be in US/Pacific), but there weren't specfic instructions to convert to US/Eastern therefore, were left as is.

 ## Environment Used